Classifying spaces for commutativity of low-dimensional Lie groups: Cohomology of

 \section{Cohomology of $\Bcom O(2)$}

 In this section we compute the cohomology ring of $\Bcom O(2)$ with both integral and $\F_2$ coefficients, as well as the action of the Steenrod algebra on the $\F_2$-cohomology.
-Let $\beta$ denote the Bockstein homomorphism for the coefficient sequence $\Z\xrightarrow{2} \Z\rightarrow \Z/2$.
-Recall that
+These results were stated as Theorem \ref{thm:cro2}.